CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 Note that loading *and execution* of the scripts for a mod in a given phase are both part of that mod's loading for that phase.

-Within a given 'phase', mods must be loaded in dependency order.
+Within a given 'phase', mods must be loaded in 'dependency order' - the dependencies of a mod must be loaded and run before that mod.
 The behavior for a circular dependency situation is undefined.

 The 'phases' are: